 This service is friendly and relaxed, welcoming people of all ages and backgrounds to participate.
-Drawing on the Anglican tradition but open to experimentation, we use modern, inclusive language that is both clear and beautiful.
+Rooted in the Anglican tradition, we use modern, inclusive language that is both clear and beautiful.

 Everything you need to participate in the service will be on the screen at the front of the church.
 Please feel free to sit or stand; to join in out loud or simply by listening, as you feel comfortable.

 The Eucharist is celebrated every week and everyone is welcome to receive communion.
-We use home-baked bread (gluten-free is available) and wine.
+We use home-baked gluten-free bread, and wine.
 If you would prefer to receive only a blessing, cross your arms in front of your chest when you come forward.

 Children are welcome!
 The sight and sound of children in church is a joy, so please don’t worry about any disruption.
-There is a children’s area at the front of the church (near an exit, just in case!) and lapboards, paper, and crayons are available for people of any age to take back to their pews.
+There is a flexible space at the back of the church where children and families are welcome to be, with a small table and chairs, a carpet and cushions.

 This informal communion service takes place around a table in the church hall and is usually a small group—anywhere from four to ten people.
 We begin by hearing the week’s Gospel and then enter into a time of silent contemplation, listening for what the Spirit might be saying to us.
 Participants are invited to share what they heard before we continue with prayer and communion, passing the bread and wine around the table.

 Coffee and further discussion on the reading follow the service.
 We end at 12:15pm